stoneharry/Blizzard-Patching/README.md

 ```

 I still have no clue why the peer to peer aspect of the Downloader is not working.

-## The Blizzard Updater

-The main Blizzard Updater to use is documented here: https://github.com/stoneharry/Blizzard-Updater

-It builds an incremental update targeting an existing installation.

-If you need to do a major update like a full expansion, or want to install the client from scratch, then the full client installer has a lot more functionality but is a lot more heavyweight: https://github.com/stoneharry/Blizzard-Client-Installer

 ## Changing the WoW client version